wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     <add key="REDISCACHE_PRIMARY_KEY" value="" />
     ```

-1. In the Utils folder, there is class called RedisCacheHelper.cs.
+1. In the Utils folder, there is class called `RedisCacheHelper.cs`.
 Open that file
 1. Replace the existing file contents by paste the following:

     ```csharp